RikMe/nibe_status/README.md

 # Nibe heat pump status messages

 This repository has the intent of mapping values in the 'current status' register of a Nibe heat pump to actual status messages.
 This allows me to display the status of the heat pump correctly in Home Assistant.
+Note that this is entirely trail & error based and does not reflect offcial nibe satus messages.

 Heat pump used: S1155